 Police officers with one to four years’ experience usually earn

-Pay for police officers varies depending on their experience, the type of work they do, and what extra allowances they get.
+Pay for police officers varies depending on skills, experience, and the type of work they do.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Police officers may do some or all of the following:

 - patrol on foot or by car

 - investigate crimes, domestic disturbances, crashes and sudden deaths

 - search for and arrest suspected criminals